 Engine oil is identified by its quality and its viscosity.
 Quality is more important than viscosity when selecting which engine oil to use.
-The oil quality ensures e.g. engine cleanliness, wear protection and oil 182 aging control, whereas viscosity grade gives information on the oil's thickness over a temperature range.
+The oil quality ensures e.g. engine cleanliness, wear protection and oil aging control, whereas viscosity grade gives information on the oil's thickness over a temperature range.

-The new engine oil quality Dexos 2 TM is the newest oil quality and combines gasoline and diesel performance.
+Dexos is the newest engine oil quality that provides optimum protection for gasoline and diesel engines.
 If it is unavailable, engine oils of other listed qualities have to be used.
+Recommendations for gasoline engines are also valid for Compressed Natural Gas (CNG), Liquified Petroleum Gas (LPG) and Ethanol (E85) fuelled engines.